Fall 2021 Virtual Hours

 - In addition to the minimum admissions requirements, most institutions require a specified subset of base preparation courses be completed as admissions selection criteria.

-- Make an appointment with a STEM Counselor to begin assembling a Student Education Plan (SEP) to take charge of your STEM academic and transfer goals.
+- Make an appointment with a STEM Counselor to begin assembling a Student Education Plan (SEP) for STEM students to take charge of your STEM academic and transfer goals.

 To transfer to a UC campus you must complete at a minimum: 60 UC transferable units, 2.4 GPA, & the seven course breadth pattern of general education: